 Here are the primary components of my shopping list.

-Former guest Mike Dawson gave me this recommendation, based on my interest in exploring recording techniques using less mics.
+Former podcast guest Mike Dawson gave me this recommendation, based on my interest in exploring recording techniques using less mics.

 This video inspired me to order a couple of SM57’s.
 Stay tuned for details on my experimentation with mic placement.